zilishen/documentation/content/nap-waf/v5/admin-guide/compiler.md

 ## Building Compiler Image

 {{< important >}}
-Regularly rebuild your compiler image and recompile security policies to ensure you are using the latest security updates.
+To ensure you are using the latest security updates, it is recommended to regularly rebuild your compiler image with the latest signature packages and recompile security policies.
 {{< /important >}}

 1. Download Certificates